An Epic Perth to Kalbarri Road Trip Itinerary

 Red Bluff Tourist Park is a new caravan park, located 10 minutes’ drive out of Kalbarri town and each camp has its own ensuite (at a higher price tag of course).

-There is also a 24 hour free rest area at Galena Bridge on the Murchison River, 50 minutes from Kalbarri.
+There is also a 24 hour free rest area at Galena Bridge on the Murchison River, located 50 minutes from Kalbarri.

 Tips for your Perth Kalbarri Road Trip